Anchor Shackles: The $15 Insurance Policy

 Limit your shackle search to load-rated, brand-name products.

-Were always amazed how a sailor can spend months agonizing and wringing his hands over which anchor to purchase, and then, when he finally shells out $700 or much more for the anchor, hell attach it to a shackle that has no business being on a boat.
+We’re always amazed how a sailor can spend months agonizing and wringing their hands over which anchor to purchase, and then, when they finally shell out $700 or much more for the anchor, they’ll attach it to a shackle that has no business being on a boat.

-Weve plowed through the topic of shackles in several recent issues (mainsail shackles, see PS September 2014 online; snap shackles, see July 2014 online), but we havent looked specifically at anchor shackles for more than a decade.
-Choosing a properly sized, high-quality shackle is important, but its also essential to be familiar with proper use.
+We’ve plowed through the topic of shackles (mainsail shackles; snap shackles), but we haven’t looked specifically at anchor shackles.
+Choosing a properly sized, high-quality shackle is important, but it’s also essential to be familiar with proper use.

 For this comparison, we focused on galvanized shackles of proven styles, from established manufacturers.
-We also explored some of the alternatives to conventional galvanized bow shackles, a topic well expand on in a future issue.
+We also explored some of the alternatives to conventional galvanized bow shackles.

 Finding shackles strong enough to fit high-tensile G43 chain outside America is difficult.
 And it is impossible to find a shackle that will match G70 chain.
 If you find a shackle to fit the link and anchor slot, it is either not made of galvanized steel and/or it has never been tested in a marine environment.
-(For a more detailed discussion of chain grades, see Making Sense of Chain Standards, PS June 2014 online.)
+For a more detailed discussion of chain grades, see Looking Into the High-Test Myth.

 Reputable galvanized bow shackles today are forged and made from high-strength alloy steel.
 Bow anchor shackles also have a narrow mouth, to compensate for the high loads at the pin.
 The narrow mouth restricts the thickness of the shank to which they will fit.
 Shackles come in a wide range of designs, but the most basic design is a simple bow of alloyed steel with a threaded clevis pin.